madetech/handbook/team-norms/delivery_healthcheck.md

  - What did your team achieve during the past week?

 ## Always

+ - When is your next showcase?
+ - Are you on track to meet customer expectations?

 ### Retrospective
  - When was your last retrospective?